futurice/windows-app-development-best-practices/README.md

   Foreground="Yellow"/>
 ```

-Templated controls and user controls have been discussed in [this](https://github.com/futurice/windows-app-development-best-practices/issues/6) issue.
+Templated controls and user controls have also been discussed in [this](https://github.com/futurice/windows-app-development-best-practices/issues/6) issue.

 ### Use independent animations over dependent ones
 | #VS15 #VS13 #UWP #W81 #C6 #C5